mikesligo/.vim/README.md

 dependencies
 ------------

 YouCompletMe requires Vim 7.3.584 with python2 support and requires some compilation tools/dev tools.
-See https://github.com/Valloric/YouCompleteMe for info.
+See [the github](https://github.com/Valloric/YouCompleteMe) for info.

 installation
 ------------